jobovy/galpy/doc/source/installation.rst

 bundled with the galpy code, but kept in a fork of the original TorusMapper code.
-Installation of the TorusMapper interface is therefore only possible when installing from source after downloading or cloning the galpy code and using the ``pip install .`` method above.
+Installation of the TorusMapper interface is therefore only possible when installing from source after downloading or cloning the galpy code and installing using ``pip install .``.

-To install the TorusMapper code, *before* running the installation of galpy, navigate to the top-level galpy directory (which contains the ``setup.py`` file) and do::
+To install the TorusMapper code, clone the ``galpy`` repository and *before* running the installation of galpy, navigate to the top-level galpy directory (which contains the ``setup.py`` file) and do::